Hey good lookin’, what’s cookin’? With a grill like this, quite a bit!

 When looking for a gas grill, there are two main types, portable and fixed.
 Fixed, stand-up grills are usually full-sized and cannot be broken down to store.
 They typically need covers or must be wheeled in the garage in between uses.

-These grills have a larger cooking surface and will last as long as you keep them safe from the elements.
+Stand-up grills and outdoor griddles have a larger cooking surface and will last as long as you keep them safe from the elements.
 These grills are the most likely to have additional features, like a gas grill with charcoal, gas grill with rotisserie, a side burner for sauces, or a gas grill with lava rocks.

 Portable grills are typically tabletop varieties but can function like standalone fixed grills with longer legs.
 Tabletop grills are designed to heat and cool very fast, have very tiny cooking surfaces, and must be able to keep from burning the table they’re sitting on while cooking.
 They’re great for portability but not for slow cooking, as they don’t hold heat well and use a lot of gas for that purpose.
 Their compact size limits the space for extra features, too.